kunwarmahen/xirr/README.md

 ## Acknowledgments

-Inspired by the need for accurate financial analysis tools to assess investment performance over irregular intervals.
+Inspired by the need for accurate financial analysis tools to assess investment performance over irregular intervals.